kinghuihui9999/Assessment_model/README.md

 # 📊 Assessment Model Collection

-Welcome to the **Assessment Model Collection** project!
-This toolkit offers a comprehensive suite of evaluation methods tailored for multi-criteria decision-making and comprehensive evaluation challenges.
+A comprehensive toolkit for implementing various evaluation methods tailored for multi-criteria decision-making and risk assessment.

 ---